Effects Of Vibration On Infants

-If your baby farts a lot then using vibration can be a good way to release the gas bubbles in their stomach and clam things down more quickly.
+If your baby farts a lot then using this motion can be a good way to release the gas bubbles in their stomach and clam things down more quickly.

-Some parents also believe that vibration or similar movements can help with constipation too.
+Some parents also believe that it can help with constipation too.

 So if your little one is struggling to do a poop, you may want to introduce some vibration to see if that helps get things moving again down there.